karlchvojka/Weather-App/README.md

 This is a practice project for Karl Chvojka

 ## MVP
-- Display 5-day forecast
+- Display 5-day forecast [Done]
 - Each day shows:
-  - High and Low tempratures
+  - High and Low tempratures [Done]
   - Image for sunny/rainy/cloudy/snowy.
-- Ability to click the day and see hourly forecast
-- Add React Router to the project, and allow each day to show hourly forecast for said day.
+[Done]
-- Data to come from the Open Weather Map for Data
+- Data to come from the Open Weather Map for Data [Done]

 ## Stretch Goals
 - Add graphics library to graph the temprature over the course of the week/day.
+- Add React Router to the project, and allow each day to show hourly forecast for said day.

 ## Installation Notes
 - For this app to work you will need to get an API key: